Pasta with Pistachio Pesto and Creamy Shrimp (Lactose-Free)

 Ingredients

-• to taste pistachio pesto (or pistachios + extra virgin olive oil)
+• as needed pistachio pesto (or pistachios + extra virgin olive oil)

-• large shrimp (at least 4 per person)
+• large shrimp (king prawns) (not less than 4 per person)

 • 1 pinch salt